 Technical Perspective refers to any systematic process that produces a detailed visual image, measurement, representation, model or view, of a three-dimensional object or scene.
 Technical Perspective is formed using optically, mathematically, geometrically, or logically correct/known/consistent principles.

 Technical Perspective can be separated into distinct categories and sub-categories.
-Still, importantly all types of Technical Perspective are recognised by having a direct connection to human vision, environmental optics, and related visual processes/methods or associated instruments/machines.
+Still, importantly all types of Technical Perspective are recognised by having a direct connection to human vision, environmental optics, and/or related visual processes/methods or associated instruments/machines.

 It is essential to realise that most types of representation (including visual illusions) are included under the technical class.
 Specifically, this is so—wherever said effect relates to the ordinary laws of environmental optics or the expected results of human vision (ref. physical and psychological optics).